k8s-platform-hub/quickstart-docker-git/README.md

 # Contribution

 Please contribute to this repository!
-Please visit github issues to see where you can pitch in.
+Please visit github [issues](https://github.com/hasura/quickstart-docker-git/issues) to see where you can pitch in.

+1. Optimise Dockerfiles
+2. Add support for more frameworks

 We want you to: